 Anger is something we all struggle with at times.
 There’s no escaping traffic, politics, financial issues, or misunderstandings.
 But, if frustrations run wild, they can cause major problems.

 If you get irritated, it doesn’t mean you’re a terrible person.
-It can be a natural reaction.
+In fact, it can be a natural reaction.
 It’s normal to argue with people you care about the most.

 My husband and I bicker sometimes, but we end it on good terms.
 It’s beneficial to learn how to stay calm during stressful situations.
 Furthermore, it might save your relationship or job.
 But don’t worry; if anger has become an issue, you can defeat it.